 The term designates religious or moral beliefs, but, like a great many words, means far more than it designates.
-The meaning of the word is that one makes a category mistake in actually regarding such beliefs as corresponding or not corresponding to an external reality; they are rather a strictly internal state, like a person's emotional state.
+The meaning of the word is that one makes a category mistake in actually regarding such beliefs as corresponding or not corresponding to an external reality: they are rather a strictly corresponding to an externar reality, they are rather a strictly internal state, like a person's emotional state.
 One does not speak of right or wrong values; one rather speaks of a person's values, just as one speaks of a person's tastes and preferences, as an arbitrary and subjective attribute of that individual person.
 The word places such beliefs within that basic category.